fluent/website/doc/_sources/devel.txt

   Fluent::Test::OutputTestDriver
     Test driver for non-buffered output plugins.

-See fluent's source code for details.
+See fluentd's source code for details.